Types of Data Warehouses: Understanding the Building Blocks of Modern Data Management

 4. Data Mart

 A data mart is a specialized type of data warehouse that focuses on a specific business function or department within an organization.
-Unlike the comprehensive scope of traditional data warehouses, data marts are designed to cater to the unique needs of a particular user group, providing tailored data insights and reports.
+Unlike the comprehensive scope of traditional enterprise data warehouses however, data marts are designed to cater to the unique needs of a particular user group, providing tailored data insights and reports.

 Example: A large healthcare organization might create data marts for different departments such as cardiology, oncology, and pediatrics.
 Each data mart would store relevant patient records, treatment data, and medical outcomes specific to the respective department.
 This approach allows healthcare professionals to access data relevant to their specialty quickly and efficiently.